Vedant-011/FLAC-Music-Metadata-Extractor/README.md

 # FLAC-Music-Metadata-Extractor

-A simple Windows app to extract metadata and album art from FLAC files.
+A simple Windows app to extract metadata and album art from FLAC music files.

 ## **Features**
 ✔ Select a folder with FLAC files